uwugab/gxbrieldev/README.md

 ### **About me** 🌠

-Hello, my name is Gabriel and I'm 19 years old and I'm currently studying Software Engineering at Uni-FACEF.
-Currently I have focused on improving my techniques as a team manager and back-end languages.
+Hello, my name is Gabriel and I'm 19 years old.
+I'm currently studying Software Engineering at Uni-FACEF.
+I have focused on improving my techniques as a team manager and back-end languages.

 ### **Languages**
 <div style="display: inline_block"><br>